marcosbenigno/urban-forest-app/README.md

 ## Setup

-Is needed the following code before running the application:
+Is needed to install npm before running the application:
 ```console
 npm install
 ```